Examples

 SSL/TLS (SMTPS)

 This method is for servers requiring SMTPS.
 You should use the STARTTLS method above if supported, as SMTPS is considered deprecated.
-This method is the equivalent to using Blat with stunnel.
 Note, -smtps changes the default port to 465.

 cmail.exe -host:Bob:qwerty@smtp.example.com -smtps -to:user1@example.com -from:user2@example.com "-subject:Secure message" "-body:This message was sent securely."